Joint Answering and Explanation for Visual Commonsense Reasoning: Method

 where $f^{A}$ denotes the Q$\rightarrow$A model.

-\textbf{QA$\rightarrow$R}: The query is the concatenation of the question $Q$ and the right answer $A$.
-A set of rationales $\mathcal{R}$ constitute the candidate responses and the model is expected to choose the right rationale $R$:
+\textbf{QA$\rightarrow$R}: The query is the concatenation of the question $Q$ and the right answer $A_{+}$.
+A set of rationales $\mathcal{R}$ constitutes the candidate responses and the model is expected to choose the right rationale $R_{+}$,

 where $f^{R}$ denotes the QA$\rightarrow$R model.

 One can see that it is difficult to directly connect these two since the involved parameters are not shared and the input to QA$\rightarrow$R includes the ground-truth answer rather than the predicted one.
 In view of this, to bridge these two, we introduce the QR$\rightarrow$A as a proxy.